Amitminer/TimerAPI/README.md

 ### Scheduling Delayed Tasks

-To schedule a task to be executed after a specified delay, use the `scheduleDelayedTask` method:
+To schedule a task to be executed after a specified delay, use the `wait` method:

 ```php
 use TimerAPI\TimerAPI;